How to edit videos for YouTube on a Chromebook?

 There are still some scenarios where you will need a powerful computer that runs Windows or MacOS to edit video.
 Those really come into consideration if you want to produce professional-level videos for YouTube and shoot with professional cameras.

-These cameras come from producers like Red and Blackmagic to name a few, worth mentioning is that Sony and Panasonic also produce some gear in this category.
+These cameras come from producers like Red and Blackmagic to name a few, although it's worth mentioning that Sony and Panasonic also produce some gear in this category.
 The files that they output are generally huge, sometimes hundreds of gigabytes for an hour or two of footage and they have proprietary codecs that you can't work with on a Chromebook.